progrium/go-extpoints/README.md

 # go-extpoints

 This Go generator, named short for "extension points", provides a generic [inversion of control](http://en.wikipedia.org/wiki/Inversion_of_control) model for making extensible Go packages, libraries, and applications.

-It produces package extension point singletons from extension types you define.
-Extension points are then used to both register extensions and use the registered extensions.
+It generates package extension point singletons from extension types you define.
+Extension points are then used to both register extensions and use the registered extensions with a common [meta-API](#extension-point-meta-api).

-[Logspout](https://github.com/gliderlabs/logspout) is a real application using go-extpoints.
+[Logspout](https://github.com/gliderlabs/logspout) is a real application built using go-extpoints.
 [Read about it here.](http://gliderlabs.com/blog/2015/03/31/new-logspout-extensible-docker-logging/)

 ## Getting the tool